patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 Use when you have more information than will comfortably fit inside a row or you want to provide a way for advanced users to access information that is not applicable to all users.

 ## Data tables
-Two alternative stylings are available for Data Tables.
+Two variants are available for Data Tables.
-* **Standard styling**, sometimes been referred to as a hybrid list as it combines the styling of a list view with behaviors that are commonly associated with tables.
+* **Standard**, sometimes been referred to as a hybrid list as it combines the styling of a list view with behaviors that are commonly associated with tables.
-* **Compact styling**, when you want to maximize the amount of data that can be displayed in a small space.
+* **Compact**, when you want to maximize the amount of data that can be displayed in a small space.

 ### Standard Data Table

 ![standard data table](img/standard-data-table.png)

-1. **Toolbar:** The toolbar sits above the list and contains controls for manipulating table data.
+1. **[Toolbar:](../toolbar/design.md)** The toolbar sits above the list and contains controls for manipulating table data.
 Common actions include filtering, sorting, and pagination.
 2. **Select all:** When present, selects all items in a table.
 If pagination is being used, this will only select items on the current page.
 3. **Column headers:** If the user is able to sort on a column, the first click on the header will sort the content of the table on the content in that column.
 Subsequent clicks will toggle the direction of the sort.
 Table data can only be sorted on one column at a time.
 4. **Select checkbox:** Select this row.